eradiate/eradiate/docs/rst/user_guide/atmosphere/intro.rst

    :align: center
    :scale: 50

+This shape delimits the region of space that is occupied by the participating medium.

-The participating medium is characterised by a phase function type and a 3D array of albedo and extinction coefficient values that describe how radiative properties vary in space.
+The participating medium is characterised by a phase function type and two 3D arrays of albedo and extinction coefficient values that describe how radiative properties vary in space.

 .. image:: ../../../fig/atmosphere-participating_medium.png
    :align: center
    :scale: 50

-Each value in this 3D array corresponds to one cell of a spatial mesh that discretises the participating medium into an arrangement of adjacent 3D cells wherein the radiative properties are uniform.
+Each value in these 3D array corresponds to one cell of a spatial mesh that discretises the participating medium into an arrangement of adjacent 3D cells wherein the radiative properties are uniform.
-In the example illustrated by the image above, the shape of the array would be (4, 2, 2).
+In the example illustrated by the image above, the shape of these arrays would be (4, 2, 2).
 The phase function does not vary from one cell to the other ; it is the same for the whole atmosphere.
+Only the albedo and extinction coefficient are allowed to vary with space.
+The structure of the participating medium is assumed to be isotropic, i.e. the properties of the medium embedded in one cell is invariant to rotation of the cell.

 .. note::
    So far, only purely molecular atmospheres are supported.